Jalapeno Mac & Cheese recipe - Generously flecked with jalapeno peppers, this ooey gooey baked mac and cheese packs a good dose of nice, smoky heat.

 This super creamy mac and cheese is a take on the best macaroni and cheese ever.
 We’ve got a similar roux-based, rich, uber-cheesy sauce – and lots of it, so that the end result is nice and creamy.
 Baked mac and cheese that comes out dry just makes everyone sad.

-I added some smoked cheddar to the mix, along with two whole jalapeno peppers, seeds and all.
+To make it special and smoky, I add some smoked cheddar to the mix, along with two whole jalapeno peppers, seeds and all.
 A couple of dashes of Tabasco sauce, and it’s the bee’s knees.
 (Can you name that movie?)

 I recommend taking a quick taste of your jalapenos to see just how spicy they really are.
 If they seem pretty mild, maybe go ahead and use the whole thing, seeds and all (well, cut off the stem first).
 And even then, again depending on your peppers, your mac may not have a super-insane kick.